NCERT Solutions for Class-9 Science Chapter-3 Atoms and Molecules

 (d) Potassium sulphate.

-The names of elements present can be given only if the chemical formula of the compound is known.
+Answer: The names of elements present can be given only if the chemical formula of the compound is known.
 For example,

 (a) Quick lime: It is the commercial name of the compound.
 Its chemical name is calcium oxide and the chemical formula is CaO.